leader2345/McDonald-Expenditure-/README.md

 ## Conclusion

-Despite testing out other models and the tuning of the hyperparameters of the models, I'm stil unable to obtain a model that predicts the `amount` accurately.
+Despite testing out other models and the tuning of the hyperparameters of the models, I'm still unable to obtain a model that predicts the `amount` accurately.
+There is also very little correlation between the features which also one of the reasons why the models are unable to predict the `Amount` correctly.
+The cross validation scores are also performed badly as well with a lot of underfitting as both the RMSE and cross validations scores are poor.
+Ideally, the scores should be close to 0 for a model to accurately predict the outputs.

+Perhaps, using other features will like `Year` or `Day` will be much better suited to predict the `Amount` as their correlation values are higher.